-The company's risk management and solvency management are based on Garantia's values, Code of Conduct, strategy and business objectives.
-The purpose of risk management is to support the achievement of the company's targets by identifying the company's threats and opportunities and ensuring that they remain within the limits of risk appetite and risk-bearing capacity.
-Internal control that has been reliably organised ensures the observance of the company's business strategy, the set targets and the principles and procedures related to risk and solvency management.
+Garantia's values, Code of Conduct, strategy and business objectives form the basis for the company's risk and solvency management.
+The purpose of risk management is to support the achievement of the company's targets by identifying the company's threats and opportunities and ensuring that they remain within the limits of risk appearance.